masthead_streetcars

 tag_quote

-palmer_cover german o one who has ever ridden on a San Francisco cable car will ever forget the experience.
+palmer_cover typewriter o one who has ever ridden on a San Francisco cable car will ever forget the experience.
 The freewheeling downhill roller coaster, the wild rushes through intersections, the apparently hopeless forays into avalanches of autos, the people who hang onto the outside poles and lean into the street on the curves, the conductors who must remember who paid his tare and who didn't, the gripmen who sweat and strain but who really enjoy it, all belong to the cable car, and to the cable car alone.

 The cars have died out slowly since their peak at the turn of the century.
 The green cars of Powell Street and the red cars of California are all that remain from the glory days before the firequake of 1906.
 Yet the surprising thing is that any cable cars are left at all.
 San Francisco has hung on to these last pieces of nostalgia not merely as an oddity to attract tourists (they are that), but also as a part of the peculiar charm of living on the Bay.